Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Arithmetic hyperbolicity

 \subsection{The twisting lemma}

-The definition of arithmetic hyperbolicity is inherently ``geometric'', as it is a condition on $k$-points, with $k$ algebraically closed.
-However, we show in this section that under certain assumptions on the model (e.g., separated with affine diagonal), we can in fact deduce finiteness results for $A$-valued points.
-We refer to this result as the ``twisting lemma (for arithmetic hyperbolicity)''.
+The notion of arithmetic hyperbolicity is a priori a condition on $k$-points, with $k$ algebraically closed.
+We show in this section that under certain assumptions on the model, we can in fact deduce finiteness results for $A$-valued points.
+We refer to this result as the ``twisting lemma (for arithmetic hyperbolicity)'', as it is concerned with the finiteness of twists of a given $A$-object of a stack.

 The twisting lemma below generalizes our previous results for canonically polarized varieties \cite[Lem.~4.1]{Jav15}, complete intersections \cite[Thm.~4.10]{JL}, and certain Fano varieties \cite[Prop.~4.7]{JLFano}.
 It is very useful in applications; it says that, in certain cases, to deduce finiteness of (isomorphism classes of) integral points, it suffices to prove the a priori weaker claim that $X$ is arithmetically hyperbolic.
 This latter property can be tackled using more geometric techniques.
 We give such applications in \S\ref{sec:appplications}.